jwalton/node-promise-breaker/README.md

 [![Build Status](https://travis-ci.org/jwalton/node-promise-breaker.svg)](https://travis-ci.org/jwalton/node-promise-breaker)
 [![Coverage Status](https://coveralls.io/repos/jwalton/node-promise-breaker/badge.svg)](https://coveralls.io/r/jwalton/node-promise-breaker)

-## What is it
+## What is it?

-`promise-breaker` makes it easy to write functions that will accept an optional callback, or return a Promise.
-It's a library that makes it easy to write libraries that other people want to use.
+`promise-breaker` makes it easy to write functions that will accept an optional callback, or return a Promise if a callback is not provided.
+You can use callbacks or Promises in your implementation, and callers can call with either a callback or expect a Promise.
+It's a library that makes it easy to write libraries for others.

 ## Installation